III. Examination, Standing and Promotion

 Supplemental examinations are not offered in any Faculty of the University, except the Faculty of Law.

-1. Students, who by reason of illness or extenuating circumstances, are unable to write a final examination at the posted times may apply to the Registrar for permission to write a final examination at an alternate time.
+- Students, who by reason of illness or extenuating circumstances, are unable to write a final examination at the posted times may apply to the Registrar for permission to write a final examination at an alternate time.
 A final examination written at an alternate time takes the place of the regularly scheduled final examinations which the student was unable to write.
 Applications for a final examination at an alternate time, supported by health certificates or other supporting documentation, must reach the Registrar within two weeks of the posted date of the final examinations which the student was unable to write.
+For students in the Faculty of Law, the application must be received within seven days of the examination which the student was unable to write.

-2. Students who become ill and withdraw for this reason during a final examination, or who feel that their performance was affected seriously by illness, even if they do not withdraw, must, if they wish to be eligible to take a final examination at an alternate time (deferred final examination), notify their instructor or an invigilator before leaving the examination room.
+- Students who become ill and withdraw for this reason during a final examination, or who feel that their performance was affected seriously by illness, even if they do not withdraw, must, if they wish to be eligible to take a final examination at an alternate time (deferred final examination), notify their instructor or an invigilator before leaving the examination room.
 They should then go immediately to be examined medically.
-They may then apply to the Registrar within two weeks of the original date of the final examinations to write at an alternate time (deferred final examination).
-Students who know that they will be unable to attend can apply before the originally posted date.
+They may then apply to the Registrar within two weeks (or seven days for the Faculty of Law) of the original date of the final examinations to write at an alternate time (deferred final examination).
+Students who know in advance that they will be unable to attend due to extenuating circumstances can apply before the originally posted examination date.

-3. When a request to write a final examination at an alternate time is approved and will be written on campus, the student must contact the instructor in the course to determine a mutually agreeable time and place for the examination.
+- When a request to write a final examination at an alternate time is approved and will be written on campus, the student must contact the instructor in the course to determine a mutually agreeable time and place for the examination.
+Law students contact the Associate Dean’s Office regarding the scheduling of approved deferred exams.

-4. The designation Incomplete (INC) is recorded for the course in which approval has been granted for the final examination to be written at an alternate time.
+- The designation Incomplete (INC) is recorded for the course in which approval has been granted for the final examination to be written at an alternate time.
 It is expected that the alternate examination will be written and a final grade submitted by the instructor to the Registrar’s Office within two months after the final date for classes in the course in question.
-This period may be extended upon the recommendation of the course instructor and with the approval of the Registrar.
+In exceptional circumstances, this period may be extended with the approval of the Registrar.
+Request for extension must be received by the Registrar’s Office before the original deferral date and should be accompanied by supporting documentation.
+Extensions are normally only extended within one term of the original course.
 If the final grade is not received by the appropriate date the Registrar will assign a grade of “F” on the student’s record.
 Refer to the regulations on Incomplete for a further explanation of “INC” grades.

-5. It is expected that such examinations will be written after the date and time of the regularly scheduled final examination.
+- It is expected that such examinations will be written after the date and time of the regularly scheduled final examination.
 Students who, because of documented extenuating circumstances, wish to write the final examination before the date and time of the scheduled final examination should submit their request and supporting documentation to the Registrar.
-If the alternate examination is approved then the student should contact the instructor and to see if an arrangement to write early is possible.
+If the alternate examination is approved then the student should contact the instructor, or Associate Dean’s Office for Law students, to see if an arrangement to write early is possible.
 Instructors have no obligation to permit a student to write an examination ahead of the scheduled date.

-6. Normally examinations will be written on campus.
-Should students find it necessary to write the examination off campus, they are required to submit their request with supporting documentation to the Registrar.
-The request will be reviewed with the instructor and when if it is agreed that the final examination is to be written off campus, the student will be advised.
+- Should students find it necessary, due to extenuating circumstances, to write the examination off campus, they are required to submit their request with supporting documentation to the Registrar.
+The off- campus request will be reviewed with the instructor, or Associate Deans’s Office for Law students.
+If it is agreed that the final examination is to be written off campus, the student will be advised.
 All arrangements are made through the Registrar’s Office Students are responsible for all charges incurred for final examinations written off-campus.

-The University of New Brunswick is committed to ensuring students with disabilities receive appropriate academic accommodations in accordance with the New Brunswick Human Rights Act and applicable UNB Policies and Procedures.
-Students with disabilities may request reasonable accommodations to enable them to complete academic requirements by providing the applicable campus centre, UNB Fredericton Student Accessibility Centre or the UNB Saint John Student Accessibility Centre, with satisfactory professional reports containing specific recommended accommodations necessary for the student to achieve the course, examination and program completion.
-Documentation may need to be renewed as appropriate to reflect the students’ ongoing need for academic accommodation.
+The University of New Brunswick is committed to ensuring students with disabilities receive appropriate academic accommodations in accordance with the New Brunswick Human Rights Act, UNB Academic Accommodations for Students with Disabilities Policy and other applicable UNB Policies and Procedures.
+Students with disabilities may request reasonable accommodations through the applicable campus centre, UNB Fredericton Student Accessibility Centre or the UNB Saint John Student Accessibility Centre, with written information from a qualified healthcare professional

 Courses